 A similar school of thought, known as the “January Effect”, holds that the prior year’s laggards tend to do well in the first month of the year.
 Bargain-hunting fund managers, aiming to beat the market and outperform peers, seek out stocks at low prices.
 When other traders follow suit, these stocks can rally and the recovery gains momentum that pays off.

-With these theories in mind, we have analysed the 12 worst performing stocks year-to-date on both the FTSE 100 and FTSE 250 to assess which of them have the best potential for a 2019 recovery and might brighten your gift basket come Christmas.
+With these theories in mind, we have analysed the 12 worst performing stocks year-to-date on both the UK 100 and to assess which of them have the best potential for a 2019 recovery and might brighten your gift basket come Christmas.

 Why have these stocks lost ground in 2018?